cf-tme/connect_2022_labs/_build/html/_sources/lab4.md.txt

 - Pi-Hole Service
 - cloudflared Service

-We will be using Pi-Hole as the local dns resolver, for those unfamiliar with Pi-Hole, it is a powerful dns server designed to sinkhole common ad serving domains to create a cleaner and browsing experience for all connected devices.
+We will be using Pi-Hole as the local dns resolver, for those unfamiliar with Pi-Hole, it is a powerful dns server designed to sinkhole common ad serving domains to create a cleaner browsing experience for all connected devices.

 ```{admonition} Learn More!
 :class: note